open-eid/allkirjastamisteenus/Technical-description.md

 Below are generalized examples how to implement user signing process in e-service.
 The examples are given based on [HWCrypto library](https://github.com/hwcrypto/hwcrypto.js) usage in front end for ID-Card signing.
 The sequences and actions taken are only for demonstration, the actual flow and implementation should be based on integrating e-service requirements and architecture.

+The example code in JAVA with explicit API demonstration can be found [here](https://github.com/open-eid/SiGa/tree/master/siga-sample-application) together with [instructions how to run the Signature Gateway with Docker](https://github.com/open-eid/SiGa#running-siga-with-docker) for learning purposes.

 ## Usage flows from user perspective